C4A Operations Manager

 Other:

-• Our standard business hours are from 9:00 AM to 5:00 PM, Monday through Friday, with a designated 1-hour lunch period.
-We expect all team members to be available and actively engaged in their work during these operational hours unless an alternate schedule has been approved by your supervisor.
-Additionally, the standard schedule will not exceed 35 hours per week.
+• Our standard business hours are from 9:00 AM to 5:00 PM, Monday through Friday, with a designated 1-hour lunch period unless an alternate schedule has been approved by your supervisor.

 Since 1979, the mission of Marin Center for Independent Living is to assist persons with all types of disabilities with achieving their maximum level of sustainable independence as contributing, responsible and equal participants in society.